Blood Loss in Anime

 Law of Hemoglobin Capacity– The human body contains over 12 gallons of blood, sometimes more, under high pressure.
 (Darrin Bright and Ryan Shellito)

 Ah yes the classic anime trope of giant rivers of blood gushing out of the body to signify a grievous injury that doesn’t actually manage to slow anyone down, unless it’s needed for dramatic effect.
 Also, this particular trope is not in any way limited to anime, as Hollywood and other media outlets love to use it as well.
-This classic bit of British comedy exemplifies the blood gushing trope.
+This classic bit of British comedy exemplifies the blood loss trope.

 If British comedy didn’t work for you, then this should suffice.